Technius/activator-libgdx-scala-seed/README.md

 This is currently a work-in-progress.

 # Usage
-Generate the project files by using `activator eclipse`.
+Generate Eclipse project files using `activator eclipse`.

 Run the application on your computer using `activator desktop/run`.

+Create a zip file for the desktop build using `activator desktop/universal:packageBin`.

 # TODO
 * Implement Android project generation
-* Add some way to include assets
+* Improve asset handling
+* Fix the line ending problems
 * Address LWJGL issues after desktop/run